-Issue Submitter FSANZ's response The variation in section 7 should refer to the category of food (dairy ingredients and products) the Applicant is seeking permission for not all food as this is presumptuous.
-Food Technology Association of Australia The comment is noted and supported.
-Amendment has been made to the wording of option 2 in Section 7 of the Report.
-A similar amendment has also been made to the A1062 Approval Report for consistency (though the same submitter did not note this in their A1062 submission) Requests that the Applicant provides further information explaining why their analytical method for the presence of dimethyl ether is less sensitive compared to the reported EFSA method.
+Issue Submitter FSANZ's response Requests that the Applicant provides further information explaining why their analytical method for the presence of dimethyl ether is less sensitive compared to the reported EFSA method.
 New Zealand Ministry of Agriculture and Forestry The methodology used by the applicant may differ from that referred to by EFSA.
 However a method with a greater level of sensitivity is not necessary if a maximum permitted level of 2 mg/kg is permitted.
 This is addressed in the Approval Report (see Section 6.2 and 6.3).
-Supports the Application and the variation to the Code Queensland Health No issues raised
+Supports the Application and the variation to the Code Queensland Health No issues raised Supports the Application and the variation to the Code Food Technology Association of Australia No issues raised